US STOCKS-Wall St ends flat; S&P 500 snaps 3-day losing streak

 Declining issues outnumbered advancing ones on the NYSE by 1,976 to 1,066, for a 1.85-to-1 ratio on the downside; on the Nasdaq, 1,645 issues fell and 1,093 advanced for a 1.51-to-1 ratio favoring decliners.

-The S&P 500 posted 10 new 52-week highs and nine new lows; the Nasdaq Composite recorded 88 new highs and 46 new lows.
+The S&P 500 posted 10 new 52-week highs and 9 new lows; the Nasdaq Composite recorded 88 new highs and 46 new lows.
+(Editing by Meredith Mazzilli and Nick Zieminski)

-About 5.9 billion shares changed hands on U.S. exchanges, about even with the 6.1 billion daily average for the month to date, according to data from BATS Global Markets.
-(Additional reporting by Sinead Carew; Editing by Nick Zieminski and James Dalgleish)

 * United flights grounded nationwide amid computer system issue; international flights unaffected - CNBC